Gravitational wave: Introduction

-Gravitational waves can penetrate regions of space that electromagnetic waves cannot.
-They allow the observation of the merger of black holes and possibly other exotic objects in the distant Universe.
-Such systems cannot be observed with more traditional means such as optical telescopes or radio telescopes, and so gravitational wave astronomy gives new insights into the working of the Universe.
-In particular, gravitational waves could be of interest to cosmologists as they offer a possible way of observing the very early Universe.
-This is not possible with conventional astronomy, since before recombination the Universe was opaque to electromagnetic radiation.
+Gravitational waves do not strongly interact with matter in the way that electromagnetic radiation does.
+This allows for the observation of events involving exotic objects in the distant universe that cannot be observed with more traditional means such as optical telescopes or radio telescopes; accordingly, gravitational wave astronomy gives new insights into the workings of the universe.

+In particular, gravitational waves could be of interest to cosmologists as they offer a possible way of observing the very early universe.
+This is not possible with conventional astronomy, since before recombination the universe was opaque to electromagnetic radiation.
 Precise measurements of gravitational waves will also allow scientists to test more thoroughly the general theory of relativity.

-In principle, gravitational waves could exist at any frequency.
-However, very low frequency waves would be impossible to detect, and there is no credible source for detectable waves of very high frequency as well.
+In principle, gravitational waves can exist at any frequency.
+Very low frequency waves can be detected using pulsar timing arrays.
+In this technique, the timing of approximately 100 pulsars spread widely across our galaxy is monitored over the course of years.
+Detectable changes in the arrival time of their signals can result from passing gravitational waves generated by merging supermassive black holes (SMBH) with wavelengths measured in light-years.
+These timing changes can be used to locate the source of the waves.

+Using this technique, astronomers have discovered the 'hum' of various SMBH mergers occurring in the universe.
 Stephen Hawking and Werner Israel list different frequency bands for gravitational waves that could plausibly be detected, ranging from 10−7 Hz up to 1011 Hz.

 Speed of gravity

 The speed of gravitational waves in the general theory of relativity is equal to the speed of light in vacuum, c.
 Within the theory of special relativity, the constant c is not only about light; instead it is the highest possible speed for any interaction in nature.
 Formally, c is a conversion factor for changing the unit of time to the unit of space.
 This makes it the only speed which does not depend either on the motion of an observer or a source of light and/or gravity.

-Thus, the speed of "light" is also the speed of gravitational waves, and further the speed of any massless particle.
+Thus, the speed of "light" is also the speed of gravitational waves, and, further, the speed of any massless particle.
 Such particles include the gluon (carrier of the strong force), the photons that make up light (hence carrier of electromagnetic force), and the hypothetical gravitons (which are the presumptive field particles associated with gravity; however, an understanding of the graviton, if any exist, requires an as-yet unavailable theory of quantum gravity).

-In August 2017, the LIGO and Virgo detectors received gravitational wave signals within 2 seconds of gamma ray satellites and optical telescopes seeing signals from the same direction.
-This confirmed that the speed of gravitational waves was the same as the speed of light.
+In August 2017, the LIGO and Virgo detectors received a gravitational wave signal, GW170817, at nearly the same time as gamma ray satellites and optical telescopes received signals from its source in galaxy NGC 4993, about 130 million light years away.

+This measurement constrained the experimental difference between the speed of gravitational waves and light to be smaller than one part in 1015.